 How to find out an individual’s communication and language needs, wishes and preferences

 It is important that you are able to identify the best ways to communicate with people on an individual by individual basis.
 Some of the ways that you find out how best to communicate with someone are:

-- Trial and error – sometimes, the best way to establish communication and language needs of an individual (especially if you do not know them) is to dive straight in and begin attempting to converse them.
-Start off by chatting to them and asking them how they prefer to communicate.
-If you are not getting response, try other methods such as gestures, pictures or writing until you find what works best.
+- Trial and error – sometimes, the best way to establish the communication and language needs of an individual (especially if you do not know them) is to dive straight in and attempt to converse with them.
+Start off by chatting with them and asking them how they prefer to communicate.
+If you are not getting a response, try other methods such as gestures, pictures or writing until you find what works best.

 - Observation – by watching others communicate with an individual, you will be able to see what works well and apply it to your own practice.
 Also, observing an individual whilst you communicate with them can give you visual clues about their interest and understanding.

 - Speaking to their family/friends – the family, friends and other people that have known the individual for a long time will have a lot of knowledge and experience about how best to converse with them.
 By speaking to these people, you can glean a lot of information that can prepare you.

 - Reading their care plan – an individual’s care plan should describe their communication needs, wishes and preferences in detail and you can use this information to ensure that you communicate with them in the best possible way.